jakmarles/Py_AI_ONLY_CATANDDOG/readme.md

 move "variables.data-00000-of-00001" and "variables.index" into the folder "variables"

 ```
+# If you want to remake the module you will need datasets
-# Setting up the datasets
+## Setting up the datasets to remake the module
+remove "module" folder
 download the Kaggle Cats and Dogs Dataset - https://www.microsoft.com/en-us/download/details.aspx?id=54765
 make a new folder and name it "PetImages"
 # REMOVE THE FOLLOWING FILES THEY ARE CORRUPTED